josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/📠_when_truth_becomes_a_trade.md

 ## 🏮 Footer

-*When Truth Becomes a Trade* is a living node of the Polaris Protocol.
+*📠 When Truth Becomes a Trade* is a living node of the Polaris Protocol.
 It analyses how truth is commodified and exchanged within containment architectures, and how contractual erasure transforms testimony into a market instrument.

 > 📡 Cross-references: